SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 - Add some stainless steel washers to either side of the sheave to keep it centered in the exit hole at the aft side of the pedestal.
 The sheave at the top of the pedestal is made of solid aluminum with a V groove to support the cable for minimal wear.
 The sheave is 1.5" in diameter with a 5/16" hole for the stainless bolt.

 - It's also a good idea to add cheeks around the sheave to contain a loose cable in the event that it goes slack when you run aground.
 Failure to do this will result in the lift cable jumping off the sheave and dropping on the pivot bolt.
 Once the boat is back in deep water the lift cable will jamb there.
-Boy is that
+Boy is that "&*%#@(&" frustrating to fix out on the water.
+I finally had to sling a line around the hull, going under the centerboard to lift it up.
+This created enough slack in the lift cable to pry it up over the sheave.
+TOP

-DOUBLE ENDED DYNEEMA LIFT LINE (2022) - Panache's factory SS lift cable was 25 years old when it was replaced in 2002 by diving under the hull.
-In 2022 it was due for replacement since there were too many broken strands where it connected to the block & tackle.
+UPDATED DOUBLE ENDED DYNEEMA LIFT LINE (2022) - Panache's factory SS lift cable was 25 years old when it was first replaced in 2002.
+I dove under the hull for that job.
+In 2022 it was again due for replacement since there were so many broken strands where it connected to the block & tackle at the bottom of the table pedestal.
 The threat of it breaking during an inopportune moment is not something I looked forward to; been there, done that, no need to repeat it!
-I have access to only one crane here to hoist the boat and it is available for maybe 30 minutes twice a year.
-Problem is, they don't allow a person in the boat while it is hanging from the hook and there are no suitable boat stands.
+I have access to only one crane here (no travel lift) to hoist the boat and it is available for maybe 30 minutes, twice a year, at the start & end of the sailing season.
+Problem is, they don't allow a person in the boat while it is hanging from the hook and there are no suitable boat stands here.
 Not good enough.
-So instead of a single ended SS cable I installed Mike Hancock's double ended lift line described above.
-After waiting 7 years for a hoist to lift Panache, I chose to dive under the boat in mid summer.
-Replacing this cable is a 2 man job, best done over a sandy bottom to retain visibility.
-I am looking forward to this being my last dive on the centerboard and easy maintenance of the lift line after that.
-I couldn't be more pleased with the dead quiet smooth operation of the board and the improved sailing performance with a more vertical board.

 DUAL SHEAVE BRACKET FABRICATION, Spring 2015.